freespace/nand2tetris/README.md

 The assembler can optionally annotate the machine code output with the corresponding source block _and_ the `PC` value if the `-A` option is given.
 This is useful during debugging.

+### T0-T3 Registers
+Some of the R0-R15 registers serve dual purpose and only R13-15 is actually available for general use.
+To avoid having to remember which registers can be used freely R13-15 can also be addressed as T0-T3.

 VM Translator
 -------------